mukund799/mavenLearn/README.md

    1. by using annotation @component<br>
    2. by using annotation @Configuration & @Bean. @Configuration at class level and in that class for function we use @Bean.
  ApplicationContext - It is a implemention of IoC. it manages all the beans creation,deletion and dependency etc.

+ 3. Actuator
+  - Spring Boot Actuator is a powerful feature that provides built-in monitoring, metrics, health checks, and environment info for your application.
+  - By default, only the /actuator/health and /actuator/info endpoints are enabled.
+  - Actuator provides real-time monitoring
+  - Exposes health, metrics, and environment info